 The consultant plastic surgeon wrote in the notes “if elective lower segment caesarean section then we will attend.
 If in emergency then do what is necessary and we will revise electively”.

-An elective section was carried out on the 3 October 1997 but no plastic surgeon was asked to attend.
+An elective section was carried out but no plastic surgeon was asked to attend.
 The obstetrician made a repair to the abdominal wound.

 Unsurprisingly, the abdominal wound became infected post-operatively.
 It broke down and ruptured.
-It was not until the 12 October that she was seen by a plastic surgeon but it was too late.
+It was not until days later that she was seen by a plastic surgeon but it was too late.

 Surgery to repair the defect was unsuccessful on two occasions and Catherine developed an extensive and disabling right sided herniation at the site of the defect and reconstruction.

 Further surgery may be necessary but this was regarded as extremely difficult.

 Catherine instructed Paul McNeil to pursue an obstetrics negligence claim.